Florida Real Estate Rise Being Hampered by Increasing Insurance Prices

 Real estate analysts and insurance executives suggest Florida’s property-insurance market is in a difficult situation, as increasing carrier losses and higher monthly premiums endanger the state’s flourishing real-estate sector.

 Long-term property owners are facing astronomical premium increases or warnings that their coverage will be discontinued.
 Out-of-state property purchasers who migrated to Florida during the coronavirus outbreak are shocked at the current cost of property ownership.
-To shore up their accounts, insurers who are drowning in debt are reducing coverage in some regional areas.

 Why the Cost Increases?